ibexa/documentation-developer/docs/cookbook/creating_landing_page_blocks_(enterprise).md

 }
 ```

-When the class is created make sure it is added to a container.

-#### Adding the class to the container
+## Adding the class to the container

 The **services.yml** file must contain info about your block class.